-SET THE FIGHT TONE FOR THIS YEAR'S PARTIES.
-Keep in mind these healthy party tips:
+SET THE FIGHT TONE FOF THIS YEAR'S PAITIES.
+KEEP IN MIND THESE HEALTHY PAITY TIPS:

-1. Celebrate without food: shift the focus from food to fun.

-2. Limit each party to include no more than one iunk-food item.

-3. Create a healthy snack list and have parents sign up to bring in an item from the list: see, http://cspinet.org/new/pdf/school\snacks.pdf
+- Celebrate without food; shift the focus from food to fun. - Limit each party to include no more than one junk-food item. - Create a healthy snack list and have parents sign up to bring in an item from the list: see. http://cspinet.org/new/pdf/school_snacks.pdf